Steven-GUAPO/FT_NewCatTree/README.md

-Takes the FilmTools **Storage department**, pulls each product, extracts structured attributes from unstructured titles/descriptions/spec-tables, and files everything into a proposed **user-first taxonomy** (facets + workflow landing pages, not FilmTools' current tree).
+Takes the FilmTools **Storage department**, pulls each product, extracts structured attributes from unstructured titles/descriptions/spec-tables, and files everything into a proposed **user-first taxonomy** (facets + workflow landing pages).
 Ships with a runnable pipeline, a real harvested sample, generated output, and a faceted browse demo.